nepenth/knowledge-base/README.md

 ### System Design <a name="system-design"></a>
-The 'System Design' category provides guidance on designing and building scalable, efficient, and reliable systems, covering topics such as architecture patterns, distributed systems, and microservices.
-This category includes 18 items across 10 subcategories, offering best practices and technical insights for system designers and architects.
+The 'System Design' category provides guidance on designing and architecting large-scale systems, covering topics such as API design, distributed systems, scalability, and microservices.
+This category includes 18 items across 10 subcategories, offering a comprehensive resource for engineers and developers to build robust and efficient systems.
 *Subcategories: Api Design, Architecture Patterns, Caching, Distributed Systems, Load Balancing, Message Queues, Microservices, Networking, Scalability, Service Discovery*
 *Items: 18*